-• Problem: The sound cannot be turned off completely even if you set the Volume Mixer at minimum.
+Problem: The sound cannot be turned off completely even if you set the Master volume control at minimum.

-Solution: You still can hear some sound even though you have set the Volume Mixer at minimum.
-To turn off the sound completely, go to the Volume Mixer by clicking the speaker icon on the takbar, then click Mixer.
-Click the Mute Speaker icon...
+Solution: You still can hear some sound even though you have set the Volume Mixer control at minimum.
+To turn off the sound completely, press the speaker mute button.